gjbex/Workflows-for-HPC/source-code/atools/README.md

    single column only.
 1. `task-id-naming`: example of using the Slurm array task ID to name output files.
+1. `openmp`: example of running an array job of an OpenMP application.
 1. `random_failures`: example of an atools job with failing work items.